 If you are a fan of Janome’s Magnolia line, you need to get your hands on the Janome 7330!
 This computerized home sewing machine can handle just about any task you throw at it.
 (Actually, it will only handle your sewing tasks — not the dishes.)
 This one is easy to use, making it great for beginners.

 This does not require much thought, or constant adjustment.
 Simply use the LED screen to select a stitch, and you’re on your way!
+When it comes to keeping it simple, Magnolia’s are some of our go-to machines!

 - The Janome 7330 is a simple computerized machine with a bright LED display.
 The detailed manual is easy to understand.
 However, if you’ve been sewing for some time already, you won’t use it much because of Janome’s straightforward design.